 I thought that if I’d read most of the more well-known Atheists of my generation, that I’d be well equipped to discus Christianity with my acquaintances.
 Hence I read Sam Harris, Hitchens, Dawkins, Dennett, Peter Singer, Peter Watson, yet still — I was wrong.
 I realized that the art of debate is intricate and takes decades to master.

 I thought that if I read enough self-help I may achieve some sort of balance in life.
 And so I read Timothy Ferris, William B. Irvine, Ryan Holiday, Malcolm Gladwell, Rick Warren, Daniel Kahneman, Daniel Levitin, Tony Robbins, Susan Cain, etc. And yet again I was wrong.
 Good relationships provide much stronger comfort than any self-help technique out there.

 The question, then, you might think is whether we should stop reading.
 And my sincere response is an emphatic: NO.

 I have noticed that the people around me that read are simply much more interesting people than those who do not.
 They are able to hold a discussion for a longer period of time and are much more compelling to be around.

 The depth of your relationships depends on your willingness to educate yourself.

 There is nothing wrong with having set beliefs.
 It is important, however, to know why and how you got to those ideas in the first place.

 That is why I will keep reading.
 And writing.
-And you shouldn’t either!
+And you should too!

 Before you go…

-ALSO, here’s a link to MY BOOK if you wish to purchase it!
+ALSO, here’s a link to MY BOOK, “Up in the Air: Christianity, Atheism & the Global Problems of the 21st Century,” if you wish to purchase it!
 I appreciate the support.